LSD Addiction: Definition, Experiences, Symptoms, Effects, and Treatment

 The causes of LSD addiction include genetic factors, mental health issues, peer pressure and social environment, self-medication, curiosity and Experimentation, and traumatic experiences.

-Below are detailed information on the following causes:
+Below is detailed information on the following causes:

 - Genetic Factors: Genetic factors refer to inherited traits that can increase an individual’s likelihood of developing addictive behaviors.
 Some people have genetic variations that affect how their brain’s dopamine and serotonin systems function, making them more susceptible to seeking out intense sensory experiences like those produced by LSD.
 These genetic predispositions may not directly cause addiction but can increase the vulnerability to drug-seeking behaviors when combined with environmental or psychological stressors.